kriszyp/patr/README.md

 Advanced Testing
 ============

-You can include additional testing options by using a test object instead of a function.
+You can include additional testing options by setting flags on the test objects (that have the test functions).
 The test object can have the following properties:

-* runTest - The function to execute for the test
 * iterations - The number of times to execute the test

+These properties are inherited, if they are set by a parent object, than the children objects will inherit the behavior unlesss it is overriden.

+These properties can also be set from the command line.
+This is done by including -name value arguments when starting the test module.
+For example:

+    nodules test.js -iterations 1000

 Patr is part of the Persevere project, and therefore is licensed under the AFL or BSD license.
 The Persevere project is administered under the Dojo foundation,